-The Company has evaluated subsequent events and transactions that occurred up to the date the condensed financial statements were issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company has evaluated subsequent events and transactions that occurred up to the date the unaudited condensed consolidated financial statements were issued.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed consolidated financial statements.